 Assessment opportunities are designed to provide individualized information about student progress at key moments throughout each Amplify Science unit: the Pre-Unit, the Critical Junctures, and the End-of-Unit assessments.
 On-the-Fly assessments are also available as additional formative assessment opportunities.

-If you and your students have Interactive Classroom licenses, students can complete their assessment digitally instead of using the copymaster.
-When students complete the assessment pages digitally, you’ll be able to review their work on the View Work page.
+If you and your students have digital experience licenses, students can complete their assessment digitally instead of using the copymaster.

 Like the Pre-unit assessment, you can find materials for the End-of-unit assessments in the Digital Resources area of the Lesson Brief.

 These embedded assessments leverage the formative opportunities in the learning experience students are already engaged in, such as creating models, analyzing data, actively reading, conducting investigations, and more.
 Refer to the Critical Juncture section above for guidance on finding information about using them.

 You can find overall information about an individual unit’s assessments in the Assessment System resource, which is located within the Teacher References section on the Unit Overview page.

 Click Read more > to expand the Assessment System resource.

 The Assessment System resource contains a comprehensive list of all of the assessment opportunities in the unit, including the assessment’s location, a brief indication of what students are doing in that particular activity, what type of assessment it is, which Disciplinary Core Ideas, science and engineering practices, and cross-cutting concepts it specifically addresses, and the kind of evaluation guidance you can expect for it.
 If you are in a kindergarten or first grade unit, you will also find information on the Clipboard Assessment Tool (used for supporting oral assessment) in this section.